Fellowships

 Candidate eligibility depends on the type of DAAD scholarship/grant and field of study.
 Applicants in the arts, humanities, and social sciences should have a good command of German.
 Many MA/MS programs in Germany are now taught in English.
 Make certain that your German language ability is commensurate with your study/research proposal.

-• Creative vs. non-creative fields of study: For the study scholarships, the DAAD distinguishes one process for applicants in the arts (music, visual/performing arts) from the so-called “regular” fields that are not in the arts.
-Arts applicants apply for field-specific awards and have a different official deadline in late October; they must send their applications directly to the head office in Bonn.
+- Creative vs. non-creative fields of study: For the study scholarships, the DAAD distinguishes one process for applicants in the arts (music, visual/performing arts) from the so-called “regular” fields that are not in the arts.
+Arts applicants apply for field-specific awards and have different official deadlines; they must send their applications directly to the head office in Bonn.

 How do you work with the NFP?

-Applicants in the arts and creative fields and those applying for short-term research grants are responsible for submitting their complete application materials on time to the Bonn office.
-NFP staff do not coordinate these applications, but can provide feedback on the written essays in the application.
+Applicants in the arts and creative fields and those applying for short-term research grants are responsible for submitting their complete online application materials by the appropriate disciplinary deadline.
+NFP staff can provide feedback on the written essays in the application with sufficient notice.

-The timeline gives an overview of the application process.
-Your first step is to contact NFP by emailing or attending office hours.
-In preparation, have a closer look below for more resources to learn about the DAAD.
+The timeline gives an overview of the application process and when to reach out to us.
+In preparation, see “have a closer look” below for more resources about DAAD grants.

 Are you competitive?